CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

 ## Task 2: Create an AI Agent client app

-In this task, you’ll use Azure Cloud Shell to clone a GitHub repository that contains the code and configuration files for your client application.
-You’ll explore the project folder, which includes the agent definition, a custom function, and supporting configuration needed to run the app.
+In this task, you’ll open the Azure portal, launch Cloud Shell with PowerShell, and clone the GitHub repository that contains the AI Agent client app code.
+You’ll set up a Python virtual environment, install the required libraries, and update the provided configuration file with your Azure OpenAI endpoint, API key, and model deployment name to prepare the client app for use.

-Now you're ready to create a client app that defines an agent and a custom function.
-Some code is provided for you in a GitHub repository.

 1. Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
 Then in the new tab, browse to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.